thoughtpolice/buck2-nix/README.md

 This is an experiment.
 Nothing is stable and everything is permitted.
 Do not taunt happy fun ball.

+## commands

+clone with `sl`, since you probably don't have it installed

 - `nix run github:nixos/nixpkgs/nixpkgs-unstable#sapling -- clone https://github.com/thoughtpolice/buck2-nix`

+build repo

 - `buck2 build ...`

+clean, then kill all daemons

 - `rm -r $(sl root)/buck-out; killall \.sl-wrapped buck2`

 <!-- refs -->